mc-3ds-team/mc-adventure-time-mash-up-3ds-port/README.md

 ## Screenshots
 ![Menu](https://github.com/susbaconhairman/mc-adventure-time-mash-up-3ds-port/blob/main/images/menu.png?raw=true)

-## Limitations
+## Limitations/Changes

 - Boss progress bar is cut off at the top because the atlas for it dosesn't have enough space for the full thing.
+I have also stretched it out to span the entire length of the bar in the atlas.

 ## Credits